subugoe/oa2020cadata/analysis/paper.md

   - Country of affiliations
   - ISSN
   - Publication years 2014 - 2018
-  - Author Roles
+  - Author roles, interpreting the role “reprint author” as corresponding authorship.

-Our database retrieval reflected that it has become challenging to count corresponding author affiliations straight where one country receives full credit for the publication (Huang, Lin, and Chen 2011), because the Web of Science has begun to syetmatically keep track of more than one corresponding author recently (see Figure 1).
+There has been some concerns to allocate open access spending based on corresponding authorships, because it has become challenging to count corresponding author affiliations straight, i.e. a counting method where one institution or country receives full credit for a publication (Huang, Lin, and Chen 2011, @Gumpenberger\_2018).
+Indeed, the Web of Science has begun to systematically keep track of more than one corresponding author recently (see Figure 1).
 We also found that the Web of Science did record more than one corresponding author for 6.2% of indexed articles published between 2014 - 2018.
 Moreover, a 5% of corresponding authors author was internationally co-located (see Figure 2).
-These results support some concerns about how to allocate open access spending based on corresponding authorships (Gumpenberger, Hölbling, and Gorraiz 2018).
-Here, we decided to use whole counting where every original article or review was counted once per country of affiliation of the corresponding authors.
+We therefore decided to use whole counting where every original article or review was counted once per country of affiliation of the corresponding author(s).

 ![Figure 1](002_kb_rp_coverage_files/figure-gfm/ca_author_count-1.png)

 ![Figure 2](002_kb_rp_coverage_files/figure-gfm/ca_country_count-1.png)

-After obtaining aggregated article counts at the country and journal level from the Web of Science, Crossref’s REST API was queried to retrieve publisher and journal titles.
+After obtaining aggregated article counts at the level of countries and journals from the Web of Science, Crossref’s REST API was queried to retrieve publisher and journal titles.
 To control for developments of the publishing market resulting in name changes of publishers or journal titles over time, only the most frequent field name was used from the API facet counts.
-Drawing on ISSN-L, a jouranl identifier that links between different media versions of a journal, ISSN variants were obtained to improve the retrieval.
-Next, the open access status per journal was added to the dataset.
+Drawing on ISSN-L, a journal identifier that links between different media versions of a journal, ISSN variants were obtained to improve the retrieval.
+Next, the open access status per journal was identified and added to the dataset.
 This information was retrieved from a comprehensive list of open access journals indexed in the Web of Science, which joins open access journal information from various sources including the DOAJ, PubMed Central and the Directory of Open Access Scholarly Resources (ROAD) (Bruns et al. 2019).
 Again, ISSN-L were used for the matching procedure.

 ## Data and Code availability